check-spelling/check-spelling-docs/Event-descriptions.md

 ## Resolution

 - If it's minified, add it to excludes
+- If certain lines are really long because they contain inline minified content, add a pattern that matches that content
 - If it really should be checked, you can suppress the check by adding `minified-file` to `with:`/`disable_checks:`, e.g.:
   ```yaml
   with: